Blondies vs Brownies: What’s the difference + Recipes

 - You can turn the Keto Blondies recipe into a White Chocolate Blondies recipe when you add in white chocolate chips instead of the regular chocolate chips.

 - Both of these recipes make the perfect treats for any bake sales you have coming up!
-These cookie bars wether with chocolate or not are the love language of many people!
+These cookie bars whether with chocolate or not are the love language of many people!

 - You can freeze them too if you want to make them ahead for meal prep or a special occasion coming up.
 Just cut individually, flash freeze flat on a baking sheet for an hour, then transfer to a freezer bag.
 You can also wrap each individually with plastic wrap to further prevent possible freezer burn.

-Don’t forget to PIN the pinnable recipe card to your Pinterest board or print out the complete recipe card.
+Don’t forget to PIN the pinnable recipe card to your Pinterest board or print the printable recipe card.

 This is at no extra cost to you.

-Come follow me on social media as I post new recipes and videos on Instagram and Pinterest all the time!
+Come follow me on social media as well as I post new recipes and videos on Instagram and Pinterest all the time!